GPT-4 Vision vs LLaVA

 GPT-4 Vision vs LLaVA: Key Takeaways

-• LLaVA's performance is noteworthy, especially given its training on a smaller dataset, and it is accessible to the public through open-sourcing.
+- LLaVA's performance is noteworthy, especially given its training on a smaller dataset.
+It is also accessible to the public through open-sourcing.
 However, in the context of ongoing research on the security of AI chatbots, this accessibility may raise concerns.